w01fdev/m00n/README.md

 # w01fm00n
 ### terminal-based forensic utility

-The following has been implemented so far:
-* It searches the selected path recursively for all or specific files and saves them in a csv file
-* archiving as <tar.gz>

-the main test is the use via a terminal. but m00n should also be usable as a module without any problems.
+the main test is the use via a terminal, but m00n should also be usable as a module without any problems.

 ## syntax